 The following is a transcript of my answers to interview questions from readers of the Class of 2k7 blog.
 The questions cover a range of topics confronted by new writers and were answered over the course of many months in 2007.
-An archive of all the interviews can be found here.

 A.C.E.
 Bauer on…Writing Process